Last Updated: April 15, 2023

 • The specific pieces of personal information we collected about you.

 • If we sold or disclosed your personal information for a business purpose, two separate lists disclosing:

 o sales, identifying the personal information categories that each category of recipient purchased; and

 o disclosures for a business purpose, identifying the personal information categories that each category of recipient obtained.

 ii.
-Deletion Request Rights
+Deletion and Correction Request Rights

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to: